 ITU-T Question 3/16 has noted from your work plan that you are currently working on a new version of Q.3303.2 “Resource control protocol No. 3 – Protocol at the interface between a Policy Decision Physical Entity (PD-PE) and a Policy Enforcement Physical Entity (PE-PE) (Rw interface): H.248 alternative” (http://itu.int/ITU-T/workprog/wp_item.aspx?isn=6228).

-Since the first version of that Recommendation was published wewe have completed work on a number of work items that may be relevant to it:
+Since the first version of that Recommendation was published, Q3/16 has completed work on a number of work items that may be relevant to it:

 Recommendation ITU-T H.248.41 Amendment 1 “IP Realm availability package”